 1 oz American Gold Eagle Coins traded over

-25% above the then gold spot price in the fall of 2008
+25% above the then gold spot price in the fall of 2008.

-Gold’s spot price vs Physical gold bullion currently functions like so:
+Gold’s spot price vs. Physical gold bullion currently functions like so:

-- Gold refiners of purify the gold ore into .999+ fine bullion, 22k gold planchets, or into .999 gold grain then sell these products to governments, mints, or gold bullion dealers at or just above gold’s spot price.
+- Gold refiners of purifying the gold ore into .999+ fine bullion, 22k gold planchets, or into .999 gold grain then sell these products to governments, mints, or gold bullion dealers at or just above gold’s spot price.

 - Both government gold mints and private gold mints alike strike gold bullion coins or manufacture gold bullion bars.
-They then sell them to gold dealers or to the public at large at prices typically above the fluctuating gold spot price.
+They then sell them to gold dealers or the public at large at prices typically above the fluctuating gold spot price.